gunmack/Calc-it/README.md

+For testing:
-in cmd
+- in powershell
-use `python -m flask run`
+use `python -m flask run --debug`

-for venv:
+- for venv:
 use `env/Scripts/activate`